AdobeDocs/aem-forms-automated-conversion-service.en/help/using/extending-the-default-meta-model.md

 ## Create a custom metamodel in your own language{#language-specific-meta-model}

 You can create a language specific meta-model.
 Such meta-model helps you create mapping rules in language of your choice.
-Automated Forms Conversion service allows you to create meta-models in the following languages:
+Automated Forms Conversion service (AFCS) allows you to create meta-models in the following languages:

 * English(en)
 * French(fr)